brainflow-dev/brainflow/docs/SupportedBoards.rst

 - MacOS 10.15+, 12.0 to 12.2 have known issues while scanning, you need to update to 12.3+
 - Linux, compilation from source code probably will be needed
 - Devices like Raspberry Pi

+By default it uses preset `p21` which doesn't stream PPG data, here is an `example <https://github.com/brainflow-dev/brainflow/blob/master/python_package/examples/tests/muse_ppg.py>`_ how to enable other types of data.

 Muse 2016
 ~~~~~~~~~~~